masumistadler/masumistadler/README.md

 ### Hello there. :smiley_cat:

-My name is Masumi Stadler (she/her).
+My name is Masumi Stadler.
 I'm from Japan/Austria, currently living in Montréal, Canada working on my PhD thesis at the Université du Québec à Montréal.
 I'm a happy alumni of the University of Vienna (BSc, MSc).

 ---